-47A different kind of incompleteness has been shown recently by Th.
+48A different kind of incompleteness has been shown recently by Th.
 Skolem for the formalism of number theory ("Über die Unmöglichkeit einer vollständigen Charakterisierung der Zahlenreihe mittels eines endlichen Axiomensystems."
 Nordk.
 Mat.
 Forenings Skifter, Ser.
 II Nr.
 1-12 1933).
-The formalism is not "categorical" (the term is used in analogy to the denotation of O. Veblen), as it is possible to state an interpretation of the relations =, < and of the functions $a', a + b, a \cdot b$ in relation to a system of things (they are number theoretic functions) - using the "tertium non datur" contentfully [inhaltlich] for whole numbers -, such that on the one hand every number theoretic theorem that can be deduced in the formalism of number theory remains true also for that interpretation, but on the other hand that the system is by no means isomorphic to the number sequence (with regard to the relations under consideration), but that it contains in addition to the subset that is isomorphic to the number sequence also elements that are greater (in the sense of the interpretation) than all elements of that subset.
+The formalism is not "categorical" (the term is used in analogy to O. Veblen's expression), as it is possible to state an interpretation of the relations =, < and of the functions a', a + b, $a \cdot b$ in relation to a system of things (they are number theoretic functions)-using "tertium non datur" contentually for whole numbers-, such that on the one hand every number theoretic theorem that can be deduced in the formalism of number theory remains true also for that interpretation, but on the other hand that the system is by no means isomorphic to the number sequence (with regard to the relations under consideration), but that it contains in addition to the subset that is isomorphic to the number sequence also elements that are greater (in the sense of the interpretation) than all elements of that subset. the original form of his problem of completeness.
+In his talk "Die Grundlegung der elementaren Zahlenlehre"49 he treated the problem for the special case of formulas of the form $(x)\mathfrak{A}(x)$, which do not contain any bound variables other than x.
+He modified the task by adding an inference rule which says that a formula $(x)\mathfrak{A}(x)$ of the kind under consideration can be always taken as a basic formula if it is possible to show that the formula $\mathfrak{A}(\mathfrak{z})$ represents a true statement (according to the elementary arithmetic interpretation) for all numerals \mathfrak{z} .